epoptes/epoptes/README.md

 was I able to see the mantic-kde/Wayland screen.
 So if it's not possible using the integrated KDE tools, I doubt any external application will be able to do it.

+### 2023-07-05

+Test on mantic-gnome/Wayland.
+The following issues were discovered:

+- The thumbshots functionality is broken with no workaround available.
+- Screen locking covers the screen, but doesn't prevent Alt+F4 or Alt+Tab to switch to another application.
+This is expected as keyboard grabbing isn't permitted on Wayland.
+- Finally, assisting or monitoring the user doesn't work even with the `vnc-wayland` script.
+Will investigate more.